gSchool/mcsp-unit-oop/01-object-oriented-programming/02-this.md

 player.getStarPowerUp(player);
 ```

-In addition to looking silly, passing the instance explicitly with `player.getStarPowerUp(player)` also diminishes one of the benefits of OOP known as dynamic dispatch, which we'll get into later.
+In addition to looking silly, passing the instance explicitly with `player.getStarPowerUp(player)` also negates one of the fatures of OOP known as polymorphism.
 So although the implicit passing of `this` may be confusing at first, it helps us to write more readable code.
 Now that we have a better understanding of the behavior of `this`, let's take a look at some gotchas when using it.

+### !challenge

+* type: checkbox
+* id: ff1e3ceb-fb62-4157-af7d-a10956de7dc6
+* title: This

+### !question

+In JavaScript, `this` is (select all that apply):

+### !end-question

+### !options

+* A keyword
+* A mechanism for facilitating object-oriented programming in JavaScript
+* A function which caches parameters passed to a method
+* An implicit parameter passed to methods which refers to the object in which that method is contained

+### !end-options

+### !answer

+* A keyword
+* A mechanism for facilitating object-oriented programming in JavaScript
+* An implicit parameter passed to methods which refers to the object in which that method is contained

+### !end-answer

+### !end-challenge

+## Gotchas

 ### Gotcha 1: Arrow Functions